Skip to main content

 Functions & Bindings

-Exercise 1: Use def to create a binding called greeting with the value "Hello, Phel!".
+Use def to bind the name greeting to "Hello, Phel!".
 Then evaluate greeting.

 (def greeting "Hello, Phel!")